EritreaOfficial Name: State of Eritrea

 Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, others may not.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.
 However, in Eritrea, contrary to the Vienna Convention, such requests are not generally granted.

 SPECIAL CIRCUMSTANCES: The Government of Eritrea requires all foreign residents including diplomats to apply 10 days in advance for travel outside of Asmara city limits.
 This restriction can delay or prevent the Embassy from providing emergency assistance to U.S. citizens outside of Asmara since U.S. diplomatic personnel are not excluded from this restriction.

-The consular section of the U.S. Embassy in Asmara has been closed for immigrant visas, diversity visas, and adoptions for residents of Eritrea and are currently processed at the U.S. Embassy in Nairobi or the U.S. Embassy in Addis Ababa:
+The consular section of the U.S. Embassy in Asmara has been closed for immigrant visas, diversity visas, and adoptions for residents of Eritrea.
+These are currently processed at the U.S. Embassy in Nairobi or the U.S. Embassy in Addis Ababa.

 Currency exchange on the street is illegal.

 WOMEN TRAVELER INFORMATION: If you are a woman traveling abroad, please review our travel tips for Women Travelers.